 If TTSI is high, consult research publications and experts regarding therapy and do not trust TSH to indicate thyroid hormone (in)sufficiency.

 In RTH, the therapeutic goal is not always to normalize the TSH with T4 medication because doing so may result in excess T4.
 Some tissues may become thyrotoxic while others may be euthyroid or hypothyroid, depending on the degree to which affected thyroid receptor variants are expressed in those tissues.
 Usually RTH affects thyroid hormone receptor beta (TRAB gene).

-If TTSI is extremely low, it is usually because TSHI is low (subnormal secretion of TSH), and in this case you can ignore the TTSI, and the TSHI is the more important clinical indicator.
+NOTE: If TTSI is extremely low, it is usually because TSHI is low (subnormal secretion of TSH), and in this case the TTSI often reinforces or amplifies the TSHi.

 An example can illustrate a rare and complicated case of diagnosis.

 This screenshot (copied here from above) is from the laboratory results of a patient who was not on any thyroid therapy.
 (The reference ranges are in the “preferences” image.)